10 years of dedication to sustainable change

 These solutions when paired with our Community Centred Model has meant climate resilient agriculture, new income opportunities, improved education, reduced health risks, and more.
 Learn more about our impact in our latest impact report.

-Between 2008 – 2018, and through our work delivering renewable energy technology and associated services, we have reached
+Through our work delivering renewable energy technology and associated services, we have reached:

 Some of the results?